All Episodes

 Everybody's raised to want to be loved.

-Most families raise their kids responsible families.
+Most families raise their kids, responsible families.

-Raise their kids to be functioning members of the local community, to not embarrass the family, the family name, do all these things.
+This is the old days when we had those, raise their kids to be functioning members of the local community, to not embarrass the family, the family name, do all these things.

 If it's common, ordinary.